The Dehn twist coefficient for big and small mapping class groups: Surfaces of infinite type for which all reals are realized

-In this section, we prove Theorem~\ref{thm:allofR}.
-We first find mapping classes with irrational DTC on two special surfaces.
-We start with the construction that, as far as we are aware, produces a class of elements of big mapping class groups that were not studied previously; see Section~\ref{ssec:plane-discs}.
+Towards establishing Theorem~\ref{thm:allofRprecise}, we start with the construction that, as far as we are aware, produces a class of elements of big mapping class groups that were not studied previously; see Section~\ref{ssec:plane-discs}.
 In Section~\ref{ssec:disc-cantorset}, we use a construction of mapping classes that we believe to be well-known in the big mapping class group community.
-Finally, in Section~\ref{subsec:thmallofR}, we use the two base examples from Section~\ref{ssec:plane-discs} and Section~\ref{ssec:disc-cantorset} to establish Theorem~\ref{thm:allofR}.
+Finally, in Section~\ref{subsec:thmallofR}, we use the two base examples from Section~\ref{ssec:plane-discs} and Section~\ref{ssec:disc-cantorset} to establish Theorem~\ref{thm:allofRprecise}.